willy2k69/quick-box/README.md

 ---

-### Check out the [Quick Box Wiki](https://github.com/JMSDOnline/quick-box/wiki) for some reference material to common issues.
+### Check out the [Quick Box Wiki](https://github.com/JMSDOnline/quick-box/wiki) for some reference material to common issues as well as Tips and Tricks __before__ you install... make sure it's the right fit for you.
 If you have an error of your own and need help, please open an issue.

-__Please be advised:__ Multi-User functionality is still being actively tested in regards to port generation.
-You may have issues with rTorrent connecting.
-I am working this out as fast as possible with the amount of free time I have.

 ---